ypridor/ypridor/index.md

 ---

-# but they nevertell you what day of the week it was
+# but they never tell you what day of the week it was

 ---